Harry Potter house points system for your classroom

 Building It with Leaderboarded

-- Add your house names and give the board a title — something like "Wizarding Wonders."
+- Add your pupils to each house — by first name, initials, or a code.
+Give the board a title like "Wizarding Wonders."

-- Click Appearance to pick the Wizard theme, adjust the layout, and upload house logos.
+- Click Appearance to pick the Wizard theme, adjust the layout, and upload house crests.
 You can also change colors and fonts.

-- Click Share in the toolbar to create a presentation link, embed the board on a website, or download an image of it.
+- Click Share to create a presentation link, embed the board on a website, or display it full-screen on the classroom TV.

 Related Reading